Salty Snacks Market Shifts: The Rise of Palm Oil-Free Products?

 • Educate Consumers: There is a lack of clarity among consumers regarding healthier oil alternatives.
 Brands have an opportunity to build trust by educating consumers on the types and benefits of healthier oils used in place of palm oil.

-To capitalise on this trend or to know more, simply drop us a note on infoasia@mintel.com.
+To capitalise on this trend or to know more, contact us at infoasia@mintel.com.

 Dr Anamika Banerji